anusree04-collab/Computer-Vision-Projects-/Face Detection/README.md

-# Face Detection using OpenCV
+# Face Detection from Image using OpenCV

-This project implements *real-time face detection* using a webcam and *Haar Cascade Classifier* in OpenCV.
+This project performs *face detection on a static image* using *Haar Cascade Classifier* in OpenCV.

-The system detects human faces from live video input and draws bounding boxes around detected faces.
+The program detects human faces present in an input image and draws bounding boxes around the detected faces.

 ---

-#  Project Overview
+##  Project Overview
-- Uses Haar Cascade XML files for face detection
+- Detects faces from an image (not live video)
-- Works on live webcam video
+- Uses Haar Cascade XML file for face detection
-- Converts frames to grayscale for efficient detection
+- Converts image to grayscale for better accuracy
-- Draws rectangles around detected faces in real time
+- Draws rectangles around detected faces

 ---